Codeusa/Borderless-Gaming/README.md

 ## How to install and run Borderless-Gaming

 #### Buy through Steam and run it
 [Can be purchased here](http://store.steampowered.com/app/388080).

-#### Install from Releases
+#### Install from Source

+- Clone with repository

+- Open the solution inside Visual Studio 2017

-- Download the latest build from: https://github.com/Codeusa/Borderless-Gaming/releases/latest
+- Select the "Release" option

-- Install it

-- Run it
+- Build the projects and use the generated executable

 #### Usage
 [A detailed guide can be found here](https://steamcommunity.com/app/388080/discussions/0/535151589899658778/).